-When it comes to recovering unpaid debts, a judgement in your favour is rarely enough, writes Carly Sloane.
+When it comes to recovering unpaid debts, a judgement in your favour is rarely enough.

 When it comes to recovering unpaid debts, a judgement in your favour is rarely enough.
-If, for example, the debtor is based in a former soviet state – with imperfect legal systems which they know to exploit – a creditor can often find themselves playing a costly game of cat and mouse.
+If, for example, the debtor is based in a former Soviet state—with imperfect legal systems which they know how to exploit—a creditor can often find themselves playing a costly game of cat and mouse.